arora-pulkit/arora-pulkit.github.io/docs/index.md

   <div class="row top-bottom-buffer" id="about-me">
       <div class="mx-auto col-xs-12 col-sm-12 col-md-12 col-lg-12">
         <h1> About Me </h1><br>
-        <p class="text-justify">My name is Pulkit and I've been a Software Engineer with Goldman Sachs since November 2019.
-Prior to that, I worked with American Express for 2.5 years.
-I've spent around 4 years working in the industry with research and development work spanning in Big Data, Machine Learning and highly available web applications.
+        <p class="text-justify">My name is Pulkit and I'm currently pursuing a Master's in Computer Science and Engineering at UC San Diego.
+Previously, I was a Software Engineer with Goldman Sachs for roughly a year and nine months.
+Prior to that, I worked with American Express for two and a half years.
+I've spent around four years working in the industry with research and development work spanning in Big Data, Machine Learning and highly available web applications.
 I completed my graduate studies in 2017 from <a href="https://www.pec.ac.in/" target="_blank">Punjab Engineering College, Chandigarh</a> with a major in Computer Science & Engineering. <br><br>
         I am interested in the applications of AI & Machine Learning for analysing biological data.
 I am also interested in the intersection of Machine Learning algorithms and Big Data technologies.
 Please find a copy of my resume <a href="resources/CV.pdf" target="_blank">here.</a></p>
       </div>
     </div>